Stabbath/ProMod/README.txt

 Changelog
 =======================================================================================
 3.2
-- Added logger-plugin.smx for gathering all sorts of survivability and misc. data according to map and config.
+- Added plugin to track statistics for further balance changes (no private information is taken)
+- Added plugin to allow SI to warp to survivors as ghosts based on survivor position in map:
+    Use: sm_warpto <1-4> (ex 1=Front 4=Back) or <name> (such as Ellis or Louis)
-- Added l4d_pounceprotect to keep chip-receiving hunters to have their high pounce attempts completely ruined.
+- Added plugin to keep being-shot hunters from losing pouncability against other objects
-- Added infected_flow_warp to ease SI positioning.
-- Temporarily removed punchstuckfix due to issues
+- Added plugin for players to set scores directly in the event of a server crash
+    Use: !setscores <survivor score> <infected score> (non-admins will prompt a vote)
+- Added coinflip plugin to make neutral decisions on captains or teams (use !coinflip)
+- Updated Tabun's exploit blocker package to v29
+- Updated tank control to display who will get the tank at round start
-- Changed heatseeking charger fix to kick instead of attempt to stop charge.
+- Updated and readded heatseeking charger fix to kick instead of attempt to stop charge
+- Removed temporarily punchstuckfix due to issues
+- Fixed horde from being unavailable when survivors reach certain sections of c1m2 and c5m2
-- Merged customfogl into promod (for custom campaign support)
+- Merged Customfogl into all packages (for custom campaign support)
-- Updated tank control to 1.2
-- Added some missing sources (blocktrolls, coinflip)
-- Added setscores and coinflip to package
-- Added horde block tweaks to c1m2 and c5m2 so boomers don't completely lose their horde support in certain situations
+- Updated readyup plugin to fix a glitch that kept players from being able to pause

 3.1
 - Added new config 'Parity' with Canadarox's damage bonus system and temp-health kits